sohepalslamat/sessions-app/README.md

 - You can use this settings for deploying in netlify.com

 ￼![](/static/settings.png)

-Give us you app link ..
+Give us your app link ..